stevenbliu/ETL/README.md

 - [ ] Test **horizontal scaling** for Apache Spark jobs to distribute workload.
 - [ ] Load test the system and identify bottlenecks.

+### API Interaction
+  - [] Implement graceful error handling.
+Ex.
+PlaidApiException catches any specific errors from the Plaid API, while the generic Exception catches other unexpected errors.
+  - [] Manage pagination for requests with large number of transactions by using count and offset.
+The count is set to the maximum number of transactions per request (250 in this case), and offset helps you retrieve subsequent pages of transactions if needed.
+  - [] Response Handling.
+In the original code, you're accessing the transactions directly from the response object as response['transactions'].
+However, depending on the SDK version and response structure, this may need to be adjusted.
+  - [x] Ensure that your ETL process is designed to handle rate-limiting and retries.
 ---

 ## Phase 5: Automation and CI/CD